Virginia Capital Trail

 Give us your weekend and we’ll show you one of the nicest newly completed bike paths in the country.
 This tour is perfect for the history buff or for the cyclist who loves long, vehicle-free, paved trails.
 The Virginia Capital Trail connects the state’s current capital of Richmond to Jamestown - the former capital of England’s first colony in North America.
 Join us as we connect the present with the past.

 Flat terrain with a couple very short hills on bike paths.
-Leisurely cycling level.
+Leisurely to moderate cycling level.

 2 nights lodging, 2 breakfasts, 1 picnic lunch, 2 dinners, snacks, van support, maps, cue sheets and trained guides.

 Fly, take the train, or drive to Richmond, VA.
 We will provide a complimentary shuttle at noon from the airport to our starting hotel.
 At the end of the tour, we will take you back to the airport by 4:00pm.
 You can leave your car at our starting hotel if you drive to the tour and we’ll return you to your car by 4:30pm.

 DAY 1: We meet at 1:00pm in Richmond, just blocks away from the newly completed Virginia Capital Trail.
 After our orientation and bike fitting, we’ll explore this bicycle-friendly city by bike with a local guide.
 She’ll introduce us to local historic sites and tell us stories of some of the famous people that called this city home.
 Then we’ll have dinner together.
 10 miles.